This update of Tucson Audubon Society's Rare Bird Alert for Southeast Arizona was made on April 18, 2014. The next update will be made on April 25.

 TUBAC area (annotated map: http://goo.gl/maps/yDqi0)

-#RUDDY GROUND-DOVES continued from Whitewater Draw on 3/2 (m.ob.) on the dikes around the ponds and near the pole barn.
+A #RUDDY GROUND-DOVE continued at Whitewater Draw through 4/18 (m.ob.) on the dike around the pond.

 Addendum to Finding Birds in SE Arizona 8th Edition (2011) is now available at: http://www.tucsonaudubon.org/what-we-do/publications/359-fbiaddendum8th.html.